coolnetworks/COOLForge/docs/VARIABLES.md

 # Variables Reference

-This document covers Level.io variables used by COOLForgeLib and how to set automation variables from scripts.
+This document covers Level.io variables used by COOLForge_Lib and how to set automation variables from scripts.

 ---